MinistrySafe/api-documentation/source/index.html.md

   }
 ```

-Retrieves all trainings that have been assigned to users in the organization.
+Retrieves all Trainings that have been assigned to Users in the Organization.

 ### HTTP Request